 Alice Pung’s award-winning novel Laurinda involves Melbourne Theatre Firm’s stage, premiering on Thursday 11 August at Southbank Theatre.

-Tailored by author and comic Diana Nguyen (Phi and Me) and director Petra Kalive (The Lifespan of a Truth), this MTC NEXT STAGE fee is an incisive, witty comedy a couple of lady caught between cultures and sophistication.
+Tailored by author and comic Diana Nguyen (Phi and Me) and director Petra Kalive (The Lifespan of a Reality), this MTC NEXT STAGE fee is an incisive, witty comedy a few lady caught between cultures and sophistication.

-That includes an distinctive ensemble forged, this contemporary new work stars Fiona Choi (The Household Regulation), Gemma Chua-Tran (ABC’s Mustangs FC), Georgina Naidu (Minnie & Liraz), Chi Nguyen (The Wilds), Ngoc Phan (Boy Swallows Universe), Roy Phung (Jasper Jones) and Jenny Zhou (Lady, Interpreted).
+That includes an distinctive ensemble forged, this recent new work stars Fiona Choi (The Household Legislation), Gemma Chua-Tran (ABC’s Mustangs FC), Georgina Naidu (Minnie & Liraz), Chi Nguyen (The Wilds), Ngoc Phan (Boy Swallows Universe), Roy Phung (Jasper Jones) and Jenny Zhou (Lady, Interpreted).

-‘I can’t await audiences to see the unbelievable ensemble of actors that we now have gathered.
-Seven actors, taking part in 18 roles talking Vietnamese and English.
-It is a multi-lingual grownup coming of age story –Lucy has quite a bit to study from her 15-year-old self once we meet her at 35.’
+‘I can not watch for audiences to see the unimaginable ensemble of actors that we’ve gathered.
+Seven actors, enjoying 18 roles talking Vietnamese and English.
+It is a multi-lingual grownup coming of age story – Lucy has rather a lot to study from her 15-year-old self once we meet her at 35.’

-Concerning the Play: When 15-year-old Lucy Lam wins the inaugural Equal Entry Scholarship to a prestigious personal faculty, the good and well-liked scholar isn’t ready for the brand new world she’s abruptly propelled into.
-It’s a world of wealth and alternative, overseen by The Cupboard – a trio of ladies who wield energy over their classmates, and even their lecturers.
+Concerning the Play: When 15-year-old Lucy Lam wins the inaugural Equal Entry Scholarship to a prestigious non-public college, the good and well-liked scholar is just not ready for the brand new world she’s instantly propelled into.
+It is a world of wealth and alternative, overseen by The Cupboard – a trio of women who wield energy over their classmates, and even their academics.
 However when The Cupboard flip their consideration to Lucy she has to choose: slot in and succeed, or keep true to herself.
-Both method, there’s a price.
+Both approach, there is a value.

-She has additionally labored for Sydney Theatre Firm, Area Theatre Firm, Full Works Theatre Firm, St Martins Youth Arts Centre, Monash College Centre for Theatre and Efficiency, La Trobe Performing Arts Division and the Victorian Faculty of the Arts.
-Impartial directorial credit embody: Taxithi (45 downstairs – Inexperienced Room Award-nominated Finest Director); Oil Infants, which she additionally wrote (Lab Kelpie – shortlisted for the NSW Premier Literary Awards); and My Good Profession, a musical adaptation by Dean Bryant and Matthew Frank of the Miles Franklin novel (Monash College).
-Petra was Inventive Director of Union Home Theatre from 2014 – 2019.
+Petra Kalive is Affiliate Director at Melbourne Theatre Firm and has beforehand directed Touching the Void, The Lifespan of a Reality, Sexual Misconduct of the Center Courses, Hungry Ghosts and Melbourne Talam (Inexperienced Room Award-nominated Finest Director) for the Firm, in addition to Pandora for MTC NOW.
+She has additionally labored for Sydney Theatre Firm, Enviornment Theatre Firm, Full Works Theatre Firm, St Martins Youth Arts Centre, Monash College Centre for Theatre and Efficiency, La Trobe Performing Arts Division and the Victorian School of the Arts.
+Impartial directorial credit embody: Taxithi (fortyfivedownstairs – Inexperienced Room Award-nominated Finest Director); Oil Infants, which she additionally wrote (Lab Kelpie – shortlisted for the NSW Premier Literary Awards); and My Sensible Profession, a musical adaptation by Dean Bryant and Matthew Frank of the Miles Franklin novel (Monash College).
+Petra was Creative Director of Union Home Theatre from 2014 – 2019.